gernotfeichter/dachstein-pistes/README.md

 Get notifications when piste state changes and view the current state of all pistes.

 ## End User Guide
-Currently only an android version exists and it is not yet published on Google Play store.
-Instead it must be compiled and installed manually.
+Currently only an android version exists that is published on Google Play store.

 Supporting other platforms is currently not planned.